renaissance-publishing/renaissance/content/chapters/21-backgrounds.md

 </aside>

-  - Dragonshire
+#### Dragonshire

-      - You were born in the former-Kingdom of the Dragonshire
+You were born in the former-Kingdom of the Dragonshire

 - 10 ranks in Knowledge: History
 - 10 ranks in Protocol
-      - 10 ranks in one Combat skill
+- 10 ranks in one *Combat* skill
-      - 10 ranks in one other Social skill (besides Protocol)
+- 10 ranks in one other *Social* skill (besides Protocol)

 - Common Races: Humans, Drakes
 - Common Languages: Rak, Weal, Royal
-      - This would be a good one to swap a Trait into.

-  - Haven Mountains
+#### Haven Mountains

-      - You were born in one of the subterranean communities that have taken up residence in the Haven Isles
+You were born in one of the subterranean communities that have taken up residence in the Haven Isles.

-      - 10 ranks in one Knowledge skill
+- 10 ranks in Knowledge (pick a field)
-      - 10 ranks in one Profession skill
+- 10 ranks in Profession (pick a field)
-      - 10 ranks in Control or Spellcraft
+- 10 ranks in Control or Spellcraft (your choice)
 - a Sleight or Spell that you qualify for.

 - Common Races: Ash Elves, Dwarves, Kobolds
 - Common Languages: Islander
-      - Might want to just put a Trait in this one, and then just put the free Sleight or Spell in an Islander Elf one.

-  - Manor Child
+#### Manor Child

-      - You were born in a manor in Heartland Province
+You were born in a manor in Heartland Province.

-      - 10 ranks in two Trade skills of your choice
+- 10 ranks in two *Trade* skills of your choice
 - one skill kit
 - one weapon or armor of Moderate cost.
 - the Tough trait

 - Common Races: Gnolls, Humans, Halflings, Ratfolk
-      - Common Languages: Weal, regional languages
+- Common Languages: Heartland Gnoll, Weal, *regional languages*

-  - Professional
+#### Professional

-      - You are part of the nascent middle class of traders and professionals
+You are part of the nascent middle class of traders and professionals.

-      - 10 ranks in Barter
+- 10 ranks in Protocol
-      - 10 ranks in two Technical skills
+- 10 ranks in two *Technical* skills
 - either two Skill Kits or one Shop

 - Common Races: Ash Elves, Dwarves, Halflings, Humans, Kobolds, Ratfolk
 - Common Languages: Weal, Islander, Common

-  - Tribesman
+#### Tribesman

-      - You are from one of the tribal or traditional societies that live in the vast forrest between Westward and Northland provinces.
+You are from one of the tribal or traditional societies that live in the vast forrest between Westward and Northland provinces.

 - 10 ranks in Handle Animal
 - 10 ranks in Survival
 - 10 ranks in either Profession: Shepherd, Profession: Farmer or Profession: Hunter
 - the Ready Trait

-      - Common Races: Shifters, Wood Elves, Herders, Gnolls
+- Common Races: Shifters, (Wood) Elves, Herders, Gnolls, Humans, *others*
-      - Common Languages: tribal languages (many tribes speak their own unique languages)
+- Common Languages: *tribal languages* (many tribes speak their own unique languages)

-  - Urbanite
+#### Urbanite

-      - You are from one of the Commonwealth’s large urban centers
+You are from one of the Commonwealth’s large urban centers.

 - one dot in Language: Common
 - one Skill Kit
 - 10 ranks in Protocol
-      - 10 ranks each in two Social or Technical skills of your choice
+- 10 ranks each in two *Social* or *Technical* skills of your choice

 - Common Races: Kobolds, Humans, Ratfolk
 - Common Languages: Weal

-  - Wayfarer
+#### Wayfarer

-      - Wanderers, vagrants and transients by birth, choice or circumstance.
+Wanderers, vagrants and transients by birth, choice or circumstance.

 - 10 ranks in Survival
 - 10 ranks in Medicine
 - 1 dot in Common
-      - 1 Skill Kit.
+- 1 Skill Kit
 - the Alert Trait

 - Common Races: any
 - Common Languages: any